Trolleybuses in Yerevan: History

 Opened on 16 August 1949, the system was once much more extensive than it is today.
 At its greatest extent, the system had 20 lines, operated by a total of 300 trolleybuses, the vast majority of which were either Czech made Škoda 9Tr or 14Tr units, or Soviet made ZiU-682 models.

 In recent years, the system has shrunk, and most of the Soviet era trolleybuses have been replaced by newer vehicles.

-Lines
+Lines and routes

-As of 2011, the system was made up of the following lines: 1, 2, 9, 10 and 15.
+As of December 2024, the Yerevan trolleybus network consists of 5 routes:

+Nr 1 Garegin Nzhdeh Square - Dzhrvezh;

+Nr 2 City station of aeration - Nubarashen road;